George, Crown Prince of Serbia: Renunciation

 The Prince had a reputation for being hot-tempered, and on one occasion attacked his tutor, Major Levasseur, who had to be dispatched back to Paris.
 In 1909 a more serious scandal broke when he killed his valet by kicking him to death.

 Although there were moves to cover up the murder, the truth came out, and he had to renounce his succession rights.
 George tried to recant his renunciation on a number of occasions, but was unsuccessful.

 War service and arrest

 Prince George participated in the Balkan Wars as well as World War I, where he was severely wounded in the Battle of Mačkov Kamen near Krupanj in 1914.
-After his father's death and brother Alexander's subsequent coronation, hostilities between the two brothers arose, which led to Prince George's arrest in 1925.
+After his father's death and brother Alexander's subsequent coronation as King of Yugoslavia, hostilities between the two brothers arose, which led to Prince George's arrest in 1925.
 He was proclaimed to be insane and locked in an asylum near the city of Niš.
 Following Alexander's assassination in 1934, George hoped he would be freed by the new regent Prince Paul, but he remained in jail until World War II when he was freed by the German occupiers.